benchristel/process-to-processes/src/intro/beliefs.md

-# Things I Believe to be True About Software
+# Things I Believe About Software

 Software can be understood.